MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 ### Power consumption and resume latency

-When the networking device is in Dx, it still needs to consume some power to perform offload and arm for wake.
-After the device starts to wake-up from Dx, there is a delay before the device can transfer packets again.
-The deeper the internal power state the device goes into, the less power it consumes while in Dx, but the longer the resume latency is.
+When the networking device is in Dx it still consumes power to perform offload and arm for wake.
+After the device initiates wake-up from Dx there is a delay before the device can transfer packets again.
+The deeper the internal power state the device goes into the less power it consumes while in Dx, but the longer the resume latency.

 The table below describes the general guidelines regarding the trade-off between power consumption and resume latency for each wake capability.

-> [!WARNING]
+> [!NOTE]
-> These guidelines are still under review and might change in the future.
-Please refer to media specific documentation and WHCP for more information about your device type.
+> Some information relates to prereleased product which may be substantially modified before commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided.
+Please refer to media-specific documentation and the [Windows Hardware Compatibility Program (WHCP)](https://docs.microsoft.com/windows-hardware/design/compatibility/) for more information about a specific device type.

 | Wake Capability | Wake Events | Power Consumption | Resume Latency
 |-|-|-|-|